 Bishop Ough chaired the United Methodist Connectional Table for the 2012 to 2016 quadrennium.
 He is currently in his first year of a two-year term as president of the Council of Bishops.
 He was a delegate to the 1988, 1996, and 2000 General Conferences of the United Methodist Church and to the 1988, 1992, 1996, and 2000 North Central Jurisdiction Conferences.
 He has served as a member of several jurisdictional and general church agencies, most notably the North Central Jurisdiction Committee on Episcopacy, the General Commission on Christian Unity and Interreligious Concerns, the General Commission on the Status and Role of Women, and the General Board of Global Ministries (serving as the agency’s president from 2009 to 2012).
 He was appointed bishop of the Southeast Asia Mission from 2010 to 2015 and has served as the president of the North Central Jurisdiction College of Bishops and chaired the Council of Bishops’ Plan Team on Missional Focus.
 He is a past president of the Ohio Council of Churches.

 The bishop serves on the Board of Trustees for Dakota Wesleyan University and Hamline University and has received an honorary doctorate from Dakota Wesleyan University.

-He is married to Charlene Ough, and they are the parents of three sons: Lance (with spouse Cathie in Wilmington, Virginia), Stuart (with spouse Christine in Indianapolis, Indiana), and Matthew (with spouse Jory in Green Bay, Wisconsin).
+He is married to Charlene Ough, and they are the parents of three sons: Lance (with spouse Cathie in Thornton, New Hampshire), Stuart (with spouse Christine in Indianapolis, Indiana), and Matthew (with spouse Jory in Green Bay, Wisconsin).
 They are the proud grandparents of seven grandchildren.

 Sheilah Kyburz is the administrative assistant in the Episcopal Area office.